 The family table is one of the very few places that children can observe their parents interact, negotiate, solve problems, express emotions and treat one another with respect.
 A child’s world is mostly spent with peers and teachers; the family table gives them a chance to see how adults interact and cooperate.

-- Mealtimes offer unique opportunities for children to learn as they hear longer discussions that include explanations and narratives.7
+Mealtimes offer unique opportunities for children to learn as they have a greater likelihood of hearing conversations that include explanations and narratives.7

 There is a connection between children’s language experiences during their preschool years and their future literacy skills in grade school and high school.9